 The key connection here is with the term "when transported in commerce" and how it applies to the hazmat employer.
 After all, the employer, not the employee, offers the material for transport and is obviously in commerce.
 The hazmat employer is also responsible for training all the hazmat employees.
 The training requirements are very specific and must ensure hazmat employees receive adequate training in the following four areas:

 - A general awareness of the hazard communication system.

 - Safety and how to properly handle the hazardous materials and the need to provide emergency response information.
 OSHA training can be used to fulfill this if applicable.

 - Security awareness and how to develop and maintain a possible security plan, if necessary.

 - Function-specific training as it applies to their particular products and modes of transport both domestically and possibly internationally.
 The alternative use of dangerous goods training can be substituted.
 For air transport that means training on the ICAO/IATA regulatory requirements; for vessel shipments, that means training according to the IMDG Code.

 Compliance with our domestic federal law is mandatory, even for foreign shippers.
-Although international law is recognized, each country or state may have variations that the shipper must comply with.
+Although international law is recognized, each country or state may have variations with which the shipper must comply.
 Guess which country has the most variations?
 Yup, the U.S.

 In CFR49 §171.22 it clearly states: "This subpart authorizes, with certain conditions and limitations, the offering for transportation and the transportation in commerce of hazardous materials in accordance with ...
 ICAO, IMDG Code, TDG."
 Note the wording, "with certain conditions and limitations."
 In other words, when shipping internationally to, through or from the U.S., a shipper must still comply with the domestic hazmat regulations of CFR49.

 So while hazardous materials and dangerous goods are somewhat similar, they are also very different depending on what is shipped, from where they originated and where they are going.